arcuru/eideticadb/docs/src/user_guide/concepts/entries_trees.md

 ## Tips and History

-Trees in EideticaDB maintain a concept of "tips" - the latest entries in the tree's history:
+Trees in Eidetica maintain a concept of "tips" - the latest entries in the tree's history:

 ```rust
 // Get the current tip entries